Area psychiatrist gives tips to help the elderly cope with social distancing

 Area psychiatrist Dr. McCorkle said there are many ways you can help those you love cope during this time.

-Online video chats are one way to keep in touch, and with using something new it is ok to be upset when things aren’t as easy as planned.
+Online video chats are one way to keep in touch, and with using something new, it is okay to be upset when things are not as easy as planned.

 “This is something that as a parent I’ve never experienced and so I’m going to go through it with you and we’ll discover new things together and it is frustrating for you and it’s frustrating for me,” Dr. McCorkle said.

-As or now, Dr. McCorkle has been using telehealth to communicate with his patients in nursing homes across Texas.
+As of now, Dr. McCorkle has been using telehealth to communicate with his patients in nursing homes across Texas.

 “I found that introducing myself into the nursing homes could compromise my patients, therefore I switched over as an adjunct to a HIPAA compliant telehealth system,” Dr. McCorkle explained.